JennaLeysens/yummy-start-client/README.md

 ## About Yummy Start

 Yummy Start is an app that helps people to have a 'yummy start' when it comes to healthy eating by providing recipes that show that healthy eating doesn't have to be boring and complicated!
-You can filter recipes by detary preferences, meal type and search for recipes by ingredient.
+You can filter recipes by dietary preferences, meal type and search for recipes by ingredient.
 You can also add your own recipes to inspire others in their Yummy Start journey!

 - [Wireframe](https://wireframepro.mockflow.com/view/yummystartapp)
 - [Kanban task board](https://github.com/users/JennaLeysens/projects/1)